wrdieter/jquery_context_menu-rails/README.md

 # Ruby Gem for jQuery contextMenu Plug-In #

-This gem wraps the jQuery context menu plug-in (https://github.com/medialize/jQuery-contextMenu) for convenient use in Rails 3.
+This gem wraps the jQuery context menu plug-in (https://github.com/medialize/jQuery-contextMenu) for convenient use in Rails 3.  jQuery-contextMenu is a jQuery plug-in that pops up a menu when the user right clicks on an element to which the menu is assigned.

 ## Usage ##